-X – No protection, extremely dangerous and possibly death even in protective gear when fall.
+X – No protection, extremely dangerous, and possibly death even in protective gear when fall.

-Sorry no nudity or sexual content is included.
+Sorry no, nudity or sexual content is included.
 There might be some profanity or violence when fall. =(

 The YDS rating is only for the US.
-There are different ratings from different countries such France, Australia, or UK.
+There are different ratings from different countries such as France, Australia, or the UK.
 I hope you understand the rock climbing rating system for sport climbing a little better after you read this article.
 I can only give you a glimpse of its definition.
 There are so many ways to interpret the rock climbing rating.
-You would definitely will discover more about it with your own climbing experience and create your own rating.
+You would definitely discover more about it with your own climbing experience and create your own rating.